IT'S TIME TO PICK YOUR ELECTRIC PROVIDER

 More about the team of experts leading the Chamber Power Buying Program

-CQI Associates is an energy and sustainability management consulting firm with 25 years of proven success administering energy Co-ops for Chambers of Commerce.
+CQI Associates is an energy and sustainability management consulting firm with 25 years of proven success administering similar programs for Chambers of Commerce.
 To learn more about CQI visit CQIAssociates.com

 More about the transition

-The transition to retail energy providers occurs this fall.
+The transition to retail energy providers occurs in March.
 Businesses who do not choose will be assigned to a default energy provider.

 What will LP&L do?

-LP&L’s job will be to maintain the electric infrastructure they currently own that transports the electricity and safely delivers the product to customers' businesses and homes.
+LP&L’s job will be to maintain the electric infrastructure they currently own that transports the electricity and safely delivers the product to customers.

 - Energy deregulation: The act of separating generation, transmission, distribution and sales processes and allowing several supply companies to compete for customers.

-- Retail electric provider (REP): REPs are the companies that compete with one another in deregulated areas to sell energy rates to residential and commercial customers.
+- Retail electric provider (REP): REPs are the companies that compete with one another in deregulated areas to sell energy.
 They are responsible for the supply of your energy, while the local utility oversees the delivery.

 - Transmission and distribution service provider (TDSP): TDSPs own or operate the equipment that transmit and distribute electricity in Texas.
 LP&L will be the TDSP for Lubbock and will take care of your poles and power lines.
 This is also the company you should call in case of a power outage.